 Graceland’s Living Room

-I decide to gawp at the living room first.
-As I take in the details, one thing that immediately struck me is how low the ceilings are.
+I decide to gawp in the living room first.
+As I took in the details, I immediately noticed how low the ceilings were.
 If I had to guess, they are ten feet high at best.
 The ceiling height diminishes the size of the actual rooms.

-The next thing I notice is the number of photographs of Elvis and his parents, a theme that continues throughout the entire tour.
+I notice the number of photographs of Elvis and his parents, a theme that continues throughout the tour.

 Graceland’s Dining Room

 Now I take in the dining room.
 Apparently, to this day, Pracilla and Liza-Marie dine here when in town.
-I start to fantasize about what would it be like to have dinner with them at their historic home?
-I also giggled a tad because as sentimental as the dining room is, it’s not precisely appealing by today’s standards.
+I started fantasizing about what it would be like to have dinner with them at their historic home.
+I also giggled a tad because, as sentimental as the dining room is, it’s not precisely appealing by today’s standards.

 Having taken in the two receiving rooms, I wander down the hallway to Elvis’s parent’s suite.
 It’s on the first level, directly past the grand staircase.
 Oddly, this room is decorated timelessly.
-The style does not resemble anything even close to the seventies – it’s regal.
-I am still scratching my head around how his parent’s quarters escaped the overall style of the house.
+The style does not resemble anything close to the seventies – it’s regal.
+I am still scratching my head around how his parent’s quarters escaped the house’s overall style.

 You can not explore or tour the upper level.
 Elvis’s bedroom is on the upper level, and this is where he passed away.
 Out of respect, the family keeps this section of the home closed.
 I understand this sentiment, yet selfishly I wish I could have gone upstairs even if the bedroom of rest is off-limits.

-Returning from the parents living quarters, it’s time to explore the kitchen that is direct to the right of the dining room.
+Returning from the parents living quarters, it’s time to explore the kitchen directly to the dining room’s right.

 Holly seventies!
-If you ever confused the era’s, the kitchen will solidify that you are in a place of the seventies!
+If you ever confuse the eras, the kitchen will solidify that you are in a place of the seventies!
 The harvest gold refrigerator sets the stage and confirms your thinking.

 Directly after the kitchen and before you explore the Jungle Room, you head downstairs.
 Let me start by saying I had no clue there was a level below the main level.
 And, it’s the same size as the upper level.
-So, to dispel some of the myths or opinions on size, bear this in mind!
+So, bear this in mind to dispel some myths or opinions on size!

-When you enter the lower level, you immerse into the holly seventies!
-I thought the first level was an overdose of time relevant decor, but the journey was only taking off.
+You immerse yourself into the holly seventies when you enter the lower level!
+I thought the first level was an overdose of time-relevant decor, but the journey was only taking off.
 Downstairs you have two rooms left to right, the same as the receiving rooms upstairs, only you enter downwards.
-To the left if the most over the top media room you will ever see.
+To the left is the most over-the-top media room you will ever see.

 Graceland’s Media Room

-If you can plant yourself in the seventies and appreciate how forward-thinking this room is, you’ll understand it’s significance today: three televisions, an oversized sectional couch, and a jukebox containing Elvis’s collection.
+Suppose you can plant yourself in the seventies and appreciate this room’s forward-thinking.
+In that case, you’ll understand its significance today: three televisions, an oversized sectional couch, and a jukebox containing Elvis’s collection.
 Undeniable airline Esque decor is accompanied by a corner bar.
 And, to top it off, a mirrored ceiling!
 I found this room about as relaxing as diving with sharks.
 And, the decor made me quince.

 This photo is unfiltered and unedited.
 The room is as yellow and tacky as you see, and there are no windows.

 So why three televisions?
-Elvis came up with the idea after hearing that President Lyndon Johnson had three sets to keep up with all the foremost network newscasts at the same time.
-A sports fan, the three side by side televisions enabled Elvis to watch a variety of football games at the same time.
+Elvis came up with the idea after hearing that President Lyndon Johnson had three sets to keep up with all the foremost network newscasts simultaneously.
+A sports fan, the three side-by-side televisions enabled Elvis to watch various football games simultaneously.

-I spent a good ten minutes trying to take in this room, the thought behind it, and how in the world it fits into the rest of the home.
+I spent ten minutes trying to take in this room, the thought behind it, and how it fits into the rest of the home.
 Recall there was a bar in the media room that’s opposite?
 Bars are a feature in many rooms.

-As I gazed at this room, I imagined my wildest nights out ever.
+As I gazed at this room, I imagined my wildest nights.
 You know, the ones you do in your 20’s with no holds barred?
 I all but vomited.
-It’s a known fact that Elvis partied and took all kinds of prescription drugs that he believed to be harmless.
+It’s a known fact that Elvis partied and took all kinds of prescription drugs that he believed harmless.
 I get it – but this pool room.
 Detailed as it is, it’s the most unfitting and distasteful room of the entire estate.
-And, that’s saying something considering I thought the media room was awful.
+And that’s saying something, considering I thought the media room was awful.
 I am still at a loss as I add the photo to this room.

 I can’t find one element of this room that I can appreciate artistically.
 Functionally I can’t imagine playing in here sober or otherwise.
 I can, however, imagine having a drink in this room and immediately needing to excuse myself.

-Let’s leave the lower level and head to the infamous Jungle Room—perhaps the single most well-known room within Graceland.
-For the life of me, I don’t know why and I’m not going to research this one for yah – it just is.
+Let’s leave the lower level and head to the infamous Jungle Room—perhaps the most well-known room in Graceland.
+I don’t know why for my life, and I’m not going to research this one for yah – it just is.

 Graceland’s Jungle Room

 You come up the stairs from the lower level.
-To the right, you view the Jungle Room through a corridor that ultimately leads to the outside.
+You view the Jungle Room through a corridor that ultimately leads to the outside to the right.
 The Jungle Room.
 Another head-scratcher for me but more in theme than the lower level.
 It’s the seventies and true to form.
-Shag rugs, stand up ashtrays, dark greens, and burnt oranges galore.
-This room is not only what you expect, but it’s as overdone as the photo’s display.
-Perhaps this is why this room is so famous?
+Shag rugs, stand-up ashtrays, dark greens, and burnt oranges galore.
+This room is not only what you expect but is as overdone as the photo’s display.
+Perhaps this is why this room is so famous.

 Fortunately, this room is at the back of the house.
-Meaning, if you were a guest, you could only make it to the Jungle Room if you passed through the kitchen.
+If you were a guest, you could only make it to the Jungle Room if you passed through the kitchen.

 So what’s in the Jungle Room, or what’s the big deal?
 Well, it’s massive.
 It takes up 3/4 of the backside of the house.
 You step down into it, right to the seventies style.
 It’s got a bar and a whole wall of the waterfall.
-Then there are the ornate wood carved chairs that you can’t miss.
+Then there are the ornate wood-carved chairs that you can’t miss.
 The entire room is obscurely overdone and to excess.
-Most importantly, this room is a dramatic transformation from the front to the back.
-I can’t imagine Elvis’s parents chilling out in here or in the lower level.
+Most importantly, this room dramatically transforms from the front to the back.
+I can’t imagine Elvis’s parents chilling out or in the lower level.

-Leaving the Jungle Room, it’s time to head outside and explore pastures the other buildings on the estate.
+Leaving the Jungle Room, it’s time to head outside and explore the other buildings’ pastures on the estate.

 Outside Grounds of Graceland

 As you leave the inside of the Graceland mansion, you will go outside.
 The first thing you will see is pastures that still have horses!
-You’ll then enter racquetball court followed by a tour through The Trophy Building that tells the story of the Presley family.
+You’ll then enter a racquetball court followed by a tour through The Trophy Building that tells the Presley family’s story.

 The Iconic Graceland Pool

 Elvis installed the kidney-shaped pool in 1957.
 It cost $8,400 and measures approximately 18 by 36 feet.
 People often say the pool is underwhelming.
 I disagree.
 Its size and location are fitting for the mansion.
-I also think the shape and style are in line with the rest of the estate.
+I also think the shape and style align with the rest of the estate.

-Elvis was initially buried in Forest Hill Cemetery, next to his mother.
-Due to a graverobbing attempt, both Elvis and his mom were moved to Graceland.
+Elvis was initially buried in Forest Hill Cemetery next to his mother.
+Due to a graverobbing attempt, Elvis and his mom were moved to Graceland.
 I don’t know how to describe what it feels like to be at the King’s final resting place.
 While it’s a peaceful and relaxing garden, a sobering sadness hits you.
 I did not know before I visited Graceland that he was laid to rest here and that you could view his grave.
 I am not sure how I feel about this.
-On the one side, I can see that people want to pay their respects; on the other side, it must be difficult for the family.
+On the one side, I can see that people want to pay their respects; it must be difficult for the family on the other side.